mdenchev/bevy_jam_1/README.md

 ## Building

-This repository has dynamic linking enabled for much faster incremental compile times.
+This repository has dynamic linking disabled by default.
+However, you should enable it for much faster incremental compile times.
 If you're on Windows, you'll need to use the `nightly` Rust compiler.
 Swap by using `rustup default nightly`.